ashmitha28/wellness-bot/README.md

 You can set the time(second) for recording your audio by RECODE_SECONDS, which is set to 5 by default.

-Enjoy your chat with gpt, have a good time!
+Enjoy your chat with the wellness coach, have a good time!